| 1-2

 required more effort than was ideal on such a hot day.

 The sweat streamed off us.
+During the last part of

 day we had to grapple with twin evils of a killer